jgraef/wgpu-cpu/README.md

 - [ ] naga: can matrices and vectors really only be multiplied by floats, or by their scalar type? (http://localhost:8001/wgpu/naga/ir/enum.BinaryOperator.html#arithmetic-type-rules)
 - [ ] naga: make `naga::ir::Binding` `Copy`.
 This might be useful, but we don't need it anymore.
 - [ ] naga: bools have size and alignment 1.
 See `naga_interpreter::tests::naga_bool_width_is_32bit`.
+- [x] naga: way to convert `Alignment` to `NonZeroU32` (or anything usable). cranelift wants to know this, just using `round_up` won't always do.
+Alternative: just offer a getter for the log2 of the alignment